 - I am following all CDC recommended guidelines as much as possible and limiting my exposure to COVID.

-All individuals are encouraged to get vaccinated as vaccinations are the single most powerful tool we have against the COVID pandemic.
+All individuals are encouraged to get vaccinated, as scientific data has shown that vaccinations are the single most powerful tool we have against the COVID pandemic.
 This is not a political statement.
 Rather, it is a reflection of generations of scientific research, dedication of professionals within the medical fields, and proven, data-driven research.
 At this time we do not require that participants be vaccinated, but we do strongly recommend it for the health of our communities.
+Local regulations regarding group gatherings and vaccination requirements shall take precedent and shall be enforced if in place.

 All individuals, regardless of vaccination status must wear a mask when within 6′ of anyone else on site.
 We are in this together and must take care of each other.
 Please pay attention to social distancing throughout the workshop.
-The good news is that wearing a mask at a straw bale workshop makes sense regardless of COVID as there is a lot of dust in the air during the build.
+The good news is that wearing a mask at a straw bale workshop makes sense, regardless of COVID, because there is a lot of dust in the air during the build.

 If you are not willing to commit to wearing a mask properly (i.e. covering your nose and mouth) when within 6′ of someone else throughout the entirety of the workshop, then we ask that you not sign up.